ohata-toast/Alimtalk/en/friendtalk-api-guide-v2.3.md

 1. Added FriendTalk wide item list, carousel feed, coupon, and business form button features.
 2. Added wide item list image registration and carousel image registration APIs.
 3. Added the imageType field when querying images.
-4. Changed to use the imageSeq -> imageUrl field when sending.
+4. Changed the field used when sending messages from imageSeq to imageUrl.

 ## Send Messages
-#### Request of Sending

 [URL]